EGI-Federation/documentation/content/en/users/cloud-compute/ec3/apps/_index.md

 System).
 OSCAR supports data-driven serverless computing for file-processing applications.
 A file upload, to an object storage backend, will trigger the execution of a chosen shell script running inside a user-defined container.
-These will be orchestrated as a Kubernetes batch jobs.
+These will be orchestrated as Kubernetes batch jobs.
 The output data will be uploaded to any object storage backends support.
 Synchronous invocations available.